Ingredients

 Afternoon/Evening 1 (after work)

-- Make shaggy dough by loosely mixing flour, water, and starter together in large glass bowl
+- Make shaggy dough by loosely mixing flour and water together in a large bowl

-- Fermentolyse for 30 minutes — cover and let dough rest on counter for ~30 mins
+- Autolyse for 30-60 minutes — cover and let dough rest on counter

 - Transfer to lightly oiled (or floured) 2 quart plastic tub

 - For next ~5 hours, bulk ferment in tub.
-Stretch and fold every hour or so to build dough strength.
+For the first ~2-3 hours, stretch and fold every 30 mins to build dough strength.
 Keep lid on tub when not actively working it

-- Preshape dough and transfer to a lightly floured banneton.
+- Shape and transfer to a lightly floured banneton.

-- Cold proof in fridge for up to 3 days
+- Cold proof in fridge until ready to bake.
+Usually this is the next afternoon for me, but it can be kept in the fridge for up to 3 days

 Afternoon/Evening 2 (after work)